-Policy: Disproportionate Burden n for Service Changes Number: 709 Adopted by G ieneral Manager under a Effective date: Page 1 of 6 Delegation of Authority by the Board of 07/01/2020 Directors in Resolution #01-16, dated October 25, 2001.
+Policy: Disproportionate Burden for Service Changes Number: 709 Delegation of General Manager under a f Authority by the Board of Resolution #01-16, dated October Effective date: 05/16/17 Page 1 of 5

 A. The purpose of this policy is to establish a threshold which identifies when the adverse effects of a Major Service Change are borne disproportionately by low-income populations when compared to non-low-income populations.
 The Disproportionate Burden for Service Changes Policy applies only to low-income populations that are not also minority populations.